Skip to content

 self.default_step_size = np.min(default_step_sizes)

 # Sequence order of execution as a List of FMU IDs.
-Extracted by config parser module
+Extracted by config

 # Sequence order of execution as a List of FMU IDs.
 Extracted by config parser